-So, what exactly is Bipolar Disorder?
+What exactly is Bipolar Disorder?

 In the most general terms, bipolar disease is a form maniac depression.
-In fact, up until the 1990s, Bipolar Disorder was known as “Maniac Depressive Illness” and it falls alongside the likes of other clinical depressions.
+In fact, up until the 1990s, Bipolar Disorder was known as “Manic Depressive Illness” and it falls alongside the likes of other clinical depressions.

-One of the main difference of Bipolar Disorder in contrast to Unipolar is that, in this case the patient experiences prolonged “Episodes” of depressions that are closely intermixed with episodes of mania.
-In some cases however where, people have been reported to go through a much milder form of Bipolar Disorder where the patient suffers from more controllable mood swings which are known as hypomania.
+One of the main difference of Bipolar Disorder in contrast to Unipolar is that in this case the patient experiences prolonged “Episodes” of depressions that are closely intermixed with episodes of mania.
+In some cases, however, where, people have been reported to go through a much milder form of Bipolar Disorder where the patient suffers from more controllable mood swings which are known as hypomania.

-In terms of Mania we would see symptoms such as
+In terms of Mania, we would see symptoms such as

 - Intense irritation of mood